Ben Sollee: Political activism

 Sollee's music frequently touches on social issues including poverty and environmental issues.
-As a native of Kentucky he is especially passionate about the issue of mountain top removal in coal mining.
+As a person from Kentucky he is especially passionate about the issue of mountain top removal in coal mining.
 This is one of the themes of his collaboration album Dear Companion.
 He frequently plays benefit concerts for the organizations Kentuckians for the Commonwealth and Oxfam America, and has made several tours of Kentucky on his bicycle, stopping in smaller towns between his headlining performances.
-Of specific note is the tour in the Summer of 2009 which was put on in conjunction with Oxfam America, in which he traveled 330 miles to the Bonnaroo festival with his supplies and cello strapped to his bicycle.
+Of specific note is the tour in the summer of 2009 which was put on in conjunction with Oxfam America, in which he traveled 330 miles to the Bonnaroo festival with his supplies and cello strapped to his bicycle.
 He uses a special long-frame bicycle made by Xtracycle which weighs about 60 lbs when fully packed.